HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 ## Syndicate the source and target environments

-Follow these steps to syndicate the source and target environments.
+Follow these steps to syndicate the source and target environments:

 !!!note
     If you have larger libraries, the default database must be transferred to any of the supported databases.
 For information about supported databases, see [Database Management Systems](../../../deployment/manage/db_mgmt_sys/index.md).
 If you want to know more about transferring the default database of the DX 9.5 Container to IBM DB2, see [Transfer HCL Digital Experience 9.5 container default database to IBM DB2](https://help.hcltechsw.com/digital-experience/9.5/containerization/cw_containerdbtransfer_ibm_db2.html).